 Engaged in fighting the COVID-19 pandemic?
 Need fast antibody generation for diagnostic or therapeutic applications?
-Try our LiAb-SFCOVID-19TM antibody library for phage display to get high-affinity human antibodies in less than 2 months.
+Try our LiAb-SFCOVID-19™ library and antibody phage display services for therapeutic applications to get high-affinity human antibodies in less than 2 months.

 Your antibody in 7 weeks